Stalag Luft III: Camp life (1942–1944)

-Food was an ongoing matter of concern for the POWs.
-The recommended dietary intake for a normal healthy inactive adult male is 2150 kcal.
-Luft III issued "Non-working" German civilian rations which allowed 1928 kcal per day, with the balance made up from American, Canadian, and British Red Cross parcels and items sent to the POWs by their families.
+Food was always a matter of concern for the POWs.
+The recommended daily dietary intake for a normal healthy inactive adult male is 2150 kcal.
+Luft III issued "non-working" German civilian rations which allowed 1928 kcal per day, with the balance made up from American, Canadian and British Red Cross parcels and items sent to the POWs by their families.
 As was customary at most camps, Red Cross and individual parcels were pooled and distributed to the men equally.
 The camp also had an official internal bartering system called a Foodacco – POWs marketed surplus goods for "points" that could be "spent" on other items.
-The Germans paid captured officers the equivalent of their pay in internal camp currency (lagergeld), which was used to buy what goods were made available by the German administration.
+The Germans paid captured officers the equivalent of their pay in internal camp currency (Lagergeld), which was used to buy what goods were made available by the German administration.
 Every three months, weak beer was made available in the canteen for sale.
-As NCOs did not receive any "pay" it was the usual practice in camps for the officers to provide one-third for their use but at Luft III all lagergeld was pooled for communal purchases.
+As non-commissioned officers (NCOs) did not receive any "pay" it was the usual practice in camps for the officers to provide one-third for their use but at Luft III all Lagergeld was pooled for communal purchases.
 As British government policy was to deduct camp pay from the prisoners' military pay, the communal pool avoided the practice in other camps whereby American officers contributed to British canteen purchases.

 Stalag Luft III had the best-organised recreational program of any POW camp in Germany.
 Each compound had athletic fields and volleyball courts.
 The prisoners participated in basketball, softball, boxing, touch football, volleyball, table tennis and fencing, with leagues organised for most.
 A 20 × 22 × 5 ft pool used to store water for firefighting, was occasionally available for swimming.

-As described by J. Frank Diggs, many amenities were made possible by Swedish lawyer Henry Söderberg, who was the YMCA representative to the area, and frequently brought to its camps not only sports equipment, and religious items supporting the work of chaplains, but also the wherewithal for each camp's band and orchestra, and well-equipped library.
+As described by J. Frank Diggs, many amenities were made possible by Swedish lawyer Henry Söderberg, who was the YMCA representative to the area and frequently brought to its camps sports equipment, religious items supporting the work of chaplains, the wherewithal for each camp's band and orchestra and well-equipped library.